Pluto-110/SIC2_EDU/Code Examples/README.md

-Our board works with Arduino
+Our board works with Arduino.
+Set the board as ESP32 Dev Module.
-Board: ESP32 Dev Module

 Our board works with the ESP-IDF extension and PlatformIO extension of VSCode.